sagemath/trac_to_gh/Issue 228.md

 # Issue 228: bug in sage notebook cell parser and promp stripping.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/228

 Original creator: was